ursasimenc/Solid-ToDo/README.md

-# Frontend Mentor - Password generator app solution
+# Frontend Mentor - To Do app solution

 This is a solution to the [To Do app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 I have made some adjustments to the design.